TyberiusPrime/i3-instant-layout/README.md

 ## Description

-This python program drags i3 into the managed layouts tiling window manager real kicking and screaming.
+This python program drags i3 into the 'managed layouts tiling window manager world' kicking and screaming.

-What it does is apply a window layout like this one:
+What it does is apply a window layout to your current workspace, like this one:

     -------------
     |     |  2  |